-The mayonnaise is made with avocado and I like to think of it as both the egg and a large part of the oil in mayonnaise.
-It has its own creamy texture when whipped so the idea of turning it into mayonnaise if not very far fetched.
+The mayonnaise is made with avocado, and I like to think of it as both the egg and a large part of the oil in mayonnaise.
+It has a creamy texture when whipped so the idea of turning it into mayonnaise if not very far fetched.
 It gives the perfect base for any recipe that calls for it and can be used for so many things.
-I use safflower oil in this recipe but you can swap it out for olive oil.
-It will however not emulsify as well but that is not that critical if you use it in a dressing like this.
+I use safflower oil in this recipe, but you can swap it out for olive oil.
+It will however not emulsify as well, but that is not that critical if you use it in a dressing like this.

 - 1 kg (2 lb) baby potatoes